roadrunner-server/roadrunner-docs/docs/en/plugins/metrics.md

 ## Declare metrics

-You can declare metric from PHP application itself:
+You can declare metric from the PHP application itself:

 ```php
 $metrics->declare(